Vdragon/ultra_vim/README.md

 ## License

-This Vim configuration is released under the [BSD license](LICENSE).
+This Vim configuration is released under the [MIT license](LICENSE).